akashsoti/akashsoti.github.io/_posts/2012-11-15-punchh-website-redesign.markdown

 subtitle: "A design overhaul"
 date:   2013-1-14
 image: "punchh/home_punchh_website.jpg"
 description: "Design overhaul of the brand and website.
-The main objective was to establish brand presence and make it easier for users to understand what Punchh can do for their business."
+The main objective was..."
 ---

 <h3>Business Brief</h3>